chagarw/MDPP/101-vmss-custom-os/README.md

 Built by: [negat](https://github.com/gatneil)

-This template allows you to deploy a simple VM Scale Set with custom Linux OS disk using Azure Managed Disk.
+This template allows you to deploy a simple VM Scale Set with custom OS disk using Azure Managed Disk.

 When you specify `vmssName`, make sure it is unique across all of Azure.
 Also, make sure you choose the correct `osType` for your image.